Located close to Fraser Island and one of the best whale-watching spots in Australia, there are plenty of things to do in Hervey Bay!

 From Brisbane, in Queensland, it’s only a 3 and a half-hour drive to Hervey Bay.
 Or you could opt for a 45-minute flight.

-The best way to get there is by car as there are plenty of stopping points along the 290-kilometre drive from Brisbane.
+The best way to get there is by car as there are plenty of stopping points along the 290-kilometre road trip from Brisbane.

 Driving along the Stuart Highway, you’ll pass the Sunshine Coast which has some spectacular scenery and towns.

-Noosa and Caloundra are two such places well worth visiting along the way.
+Noosa and Caloundra are two places well worth visiting along the way.

 READ MORE: Here’s our ultimate travel to Australia guide to help you with your next trip!